pakawaka1/YearOneMovieList/README.md

-    - Anytime I need to return to search:
+    - Anytime I need to return to search click on "Movie Finder":